 RN to MS(N) Early-Entry Option:

-Purpose: to assist selected RNs with good academic records to move smoothly through the RN to BSN curriculum directly into MS(N) study for advanced nursing roles.
+Purpose: to assist selected RNs with good academic records to move smoothly through the RN to BSN curriculum directly into the MS(N) Nursing Leadership program, the MS(N) Nurse Educator program, and the Nurse Anesthesia program.
 Normally, the student would take eight semester hours of WCU undergraduate upper-division electives to complete the BSN.
 These electives could be replaced with up to eight hours of WCU MS(N) graduate-level work, reducing the time needed to complete both degrees by one semester.
 RN to BSN students may still need to complete 3 hours of upper-division perspective while completing their undergraduate work.

 Those who are interested in this program must first enter the RN to BSN program.
 Once enrolled, they will be advised on how to proceed if interested in this option.
 Click here to review the RN to MS(N) Program of Study.